erik-frontify/puppet-bacula/README.md

     storage_server    => $director_server,
   }

-  # Now we declare the exported resource so that it will be available to
+  # Declare the client configuration as an exported resource.
-  # install the needed configuration on the director server
+  # This will be collected and realized on the director node.
   @@bacula::client::config { $::fqdn:
     client_schedule   => 'WeeklyCycle',
     director_password => $director_password,